Atcheee/Atcheee/README.md

 - 👯 I’m looking to collaborate on ...
 React & TypeScript
 - 🤔 I’m looking for help with ...
 SQL
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ...
-Email: Erik.hammarqvist@iths.se
+- 📫 How to reach me via Email ... erik.hammarqvist@iths.se
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ... 🎮 Love gaming 🎮